 Throughout his career, he has received awards such as the first prize in the international competitions Parnassós (Mexico) and Città di Cantù (Italy), as well as the third prize in the piano competition of New Orleans.
 To this list, we have to add the prestigious first prize in the 59th edition of the Maria Canals International Music Competition.

 Khristenko has played on stages of countries such as Austria, Italy, Spain and the United States, and he has collaborated with prestigious orchestras from around the world.

 Soo-Jung Ann (2012)

-The pianist from Seoul (South Korea) Soo-Jun Ann graduated from Korea National University of Arts in Music, and she has a master's degree in Musical Performance from the Royal Irish Academy of Music, where she also obtained her PhD under the direction of teachers John O’Connor and Thérèse Fahy.
+The pianist from Seoul (South Korea), Soo-Jun Ann, graduated from Korea National University of Arts in Music and holds a Master's degree in Musical Performance from the Royal Irish Academy of Music, where she also obtained her PhD under the direction of teachers John O’Connor and Thérèse Fahy.
 In 2012, she won the first prize in the 58th edition of the Maria Canals International Music Competition, after which she continued her studies in the Universität Mozarteum of Salzburg (Austria).

 Before the Maria Canals competition, Ann had obtained several awards in events such as the international piano competitions of Hong Kong or Hamamatsu (Japan) or Chopin of Salzburg (Austria), among others.

-She has performed on stages in Korea (with the Prime Philharmonic Orchestra), France (Animato recital), and Ireland (yearly concerts by the Symphony Orchestra RIAM).
+She has performed on stages in Korea —with the Prime Philharmonic Orchestra—, France —Animato recital— or Ireland —yearly concerts by the Symphony Orchestra RIAM—.

 Mateusz Borowiak (2011)